kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 While the studio should aim to work with directors with a track record of financial success to seek out consistent profit, the most profitable directors, and those whose movies have the highest ROIs, can often be up-and-coming directors.
 The studio should not ignore new talent and should look for opportunities to engage with aspiring directors.
 Further analysis is needed to determine determinants of success for up-and-coming directors.

-## Genre Analysis
+## Genre analysis
 How do financial outcomes differ by genre?
 Which genres are most successful?

 Movies can be classified under more than one genre.
 For this analysis, a movie’s outcomes are included in the aggregate outcome for each genre it is classified as.
 For example - a movie whose genres are "romance" and "comedy" will be included in the analyses for both genres.

 *<insert charts>*

 Adventure, Animation, Family, Fantasy and Sci-fi movies are the highest grossing, on average.
 The Adventure, Family, Fantasy, and Sci-fi genres each represent 4.3% - 6.3% of all movies.
 Despite high average gross, Animation had low total gross due to the fact that only 2% of movies are Animations.

 Animation and Family have the highest average profits.
 Action, Crime, Drama, and Thriller tend have below-average profits.
 Action, thriller, and crime movies are relatively common - representing 8.1% 10.7%, and 6.5% of all movies, respectively.
 Drama is the most common genre; 18.6% of all movies are Dramas.

 Comedies have the highest total profit; comedies are common (15% of all movies) and have above-average profitability.